datavistics/datavistics.github.io/content/posts/jais-inference-endpoints.md

   and [Inference Endpoints](https://huggingface.co/inference-endpoints) with jais
 - How to deploy a model on the HW of your choice using the [Hub Client Library](https://huggingface.co/docs/huggingface_hub/index)
-- Fundamental concepts on how decoding works and why thy matter
+- Fundamental concepts on how decoding works and why they matter
   {{< /notice >}}

 ## Approach